iblh/hexo-theme-material/content/_to_write/desktop-application/ongoing-node-webkit-3rd-party-modules.md

 Slug: node-webkit-desktop-application

-**To the readers**: I anticipate, that you know what nodejs, node-webkit is and their concept.
+**To the readers**: I anticipate, that you know what nodejs, node-webkit is and there concept behind it.

 ## Preparation